 There are effective treatments for persistent PTS and PTSD.
 The counseling treatments are brief (usually 12-20 sessions), structured and trauma-focused.
-Medication can also be helpful.
-If you decided to seek treatment, make sure to check that the therapist or doctor is familiar with the evidence-based treatment approaches so that you get the highest quality care.
+Medication can also be helpful in certain cases.
+If you decide to seek treatment, make sure to check that the therapist or doctor is familiar with the evidence based treatment approaches so that you get the highest quality care.